csu-hci-projects/distance-chess/README.md

 - ARKit XR Plugin (for Android) (not used, but imported in current version)
 - Vuforia Core Samples

+Vuforia could not be pushed to this repo, so in order to run the application, you *must* import the Vuforia Core Samples package, available on the Unity Asset Store.
-In order to use Vuforia, you must check the Vuforia configuration settings.
+In order to use Vuforia, you must check the Vuforia configuration settings and ensure that the following steps are followed.
 In the Unity editor, select the `ARCamera` object from the scene hierarchy, then, under the `Vuforia Behaviour (Script)` Component in the Inspector Panel, select `Open Vuforia Engine Configuration`.

 ![image](https://user-images.githubusercontent.com/34222063/166340121-52ef5822-9aa0-46de-86bb-dd1fed4fa3f3.png)